Our Athletes

 Kristian Blummenfelt

-Kristian is an Olympic and World Champion gold medallist and 70.3 World Champion, and holds the world record for the Ironman distance in the eminent Sub-7 Project.
+Kristian is an Olympic, Ironman, and 70.3 World Champion, and holds the world record for the Ironman distance in the eminent Sub-7 Project.

 “It’s important to always stay on the cutting edge of technology.
 Having this next-level data about aerodynamics, in real-time, will help to identify improvements we can’t currently evaluate.”